chhuang-one/sqxclib/doc/SqApp.md

 ```
 * This command will:
 1. generate migration file - workspace/database/migrations/yyyy_MM_dd_HHmmss_migration_name.c
-2. append relative path of migration file in workspace/sqxcapp/migrations.c
+2. append relative path of migration file in workspace/sqxcapp/migrations-files.c
 3. append declaration of migration to workspace/sqxcapp/migrations-declarations
 4. append element of migrations array to workspace/sqxcapp/migrations-elements

 * If you use C++ to do migration, you can replace sqxctool by sqxcpptool.
-It will create yyyy_MM_dd_HHmmss_migration_name.cpp and append it to migrations.cpp
+It will create workspace/database/migrations/yyyy_MM_dd_HHmmss_migration_name.cpp and append it to workspace/sqxcapp/migrations-files.cpp

 #### create table by sqxctool (C language)